-Our family-run veterinary practice has served the capital district for over 46 years.
-Dr. Ed Becker conceived, designed and built The Animal Hospital in 1974.
-Dr. Ed’s daughter, Lexi, grew up at The Animal Hospital and was honored to take over the practice in 2014.
+Our family-run veterinary practice has served the capital district since 1974.
+Dr. Lexi grew up at The Animal Hospital.
+Her father built the hospital and Lexi was honored to take over the practice in 2014.
 We are proud of our tradition and pledge to remain true to our home town values while implementing cutting edge veterinary medicine and technology.

 Our location was chosen as a pet-safe environment away from the hustle and bustle of traffic and noise.
 The secluded feel of our grounds makes it easy to forget that we are in the suburbs, just minutes away from Crossgates Mall.
 Clients often walk with their pets to the swan pond or sit and overlook the pasture.